stmcpeters/contact-app/README.md

 - POST `/api/details`: Creates a new row in details table
 - DELETE `/api/contacts/:id`: Deletes a contact and details
 - PUT `/api/contacts/:id`: Updates a contact and details

+## Stretch Goals/Help Wanted
+- Search bar/filter contacts
+- Add photos to contact
+- Implement testing for frontend and backend components

+## Contributing
+Contributions are welcomed to this project!
+If you have an idea for a new feature or a bug fix, please open an issue or a pull request.

+## License
+This project is licensed under the MIT License.